elemaudio/website/src/pages/docs/playground_api.md

 do that, the Playground initializes itself by requesting any state that you might want to persist to the running instance, such as entries in the [Virtual File System](./guides/Virtual_File_System).

-During initialization, the Playground runtime will updates its internal virtual file system with the contents of the object that you return from this function.
+During initialization, the Playground runtime updates its internal virtual file system with the contents of the object that you return from this function.
 This function is _only_ called upon initialization, so if you make changes you will need to press the Reset button on the Playground to rerun the initialization steps.